Ghetto benches: Background

 Various means of limiting the number of Jewish students were adopted, seeking to reduce the Jewish role in Poland's economic and social life.
 The situation of Jews improved under Józef Piłsudski, but after his death in 1935 the National Democrats regained much of their power and the status of Jewish students deteriorated.
-A student "Green Ribbon" League was organized in 1931; its members distributed anti-semitic material and called for the boycott of Jewish businesses and the enforcement of the numerus clausus.
+A student "Green Ribbon" League was organized in 1931; its members distributed antisemitic material and called for the boycott of Jewish businesses and the enforcement of the numerus clausus.
 In 1934 a group of rabbis petitioned the Archbishop of Warsaw, Aleksander Kakowski, to stop the "youthful outbursts"; Kakowski responded that the incidents were regrettable, but also claimed that Jewish newspapers were "infecting public culture with atheism."

 Agitation against Jewish students intensified during the economic recession of the 1930s and afterwards, as unemployment began to affect the Polish intellectual strata.
 There were growing demands to decrease the number of Jews in science and business so that Christian Poles could fill their positions.
 In November 1931, violence accompanied demands to reduce the number of Jewish students at several Polish universities.
 The universities' autonomous status contributed to this, as university rectors tended not to call in police to protect Jewish students from attacks on the campuses, and no action was taken against students involved in anti-Jewish violence.